Does life insurance with no medical exist?

 Can I get life insurance with no medical?

 Yes, it’s possible to get life insurance with no medical, but it depends on the individual, their circumstances, and the amount of cover you need.
-For example, if you’re older, have a pre-existing condition or an unhealthy lifestyle, you may be required to take a medical before you can get life insurance.
+For example, if you’re older, have a pre-existing condition, like diabetes or epilepsy or an unhealthy lifestyle, you may be required to take a medical before you can get life insurance.
 But in most cases, a medical is not necessary when you apply for a life insurance policy.

 How do we assess whether to offer life insurance with no medical?

 When you apply for life insurance we ask questions about your health and lifestyle, and based on this – and the amount of cover requested – we will decide if a medical is required or not.
 If you’re in good health and your family medical history is unlikely to impact your premiums, you're more likely to be offered cover on our standard life insurance terms.
 This is what happens in the the majority of cases.

 Why can I only get life insurance with a medical?

 If we do ask you to have a medical examination, it is to help us assess your life insurance application and to offer you a policy at the correct price and on the correct terms.
 Life insurance in general is based on risk, and the likelier you are to pass away during the policy term, the greater the chances of a cash payout.
 An insurer may decide to offset this risk by carrying out a medical, and potentially charging higher premiums, or in some cases they may not be able to offer over at all.
 Generally speaking, the older you are, the higher the basic premium tends to be, so it can make sense to take out life insurance at a younger age